hamedanalyst/FarmGuard-/README.md

 FarmGuard was built to explore a key question:

 **Can practical machine learning tools run entirely on-device, offline, and on low-cost smartphones?**

+This question connects my interests in machine learning, systems engineering, edge AI, and technology for real-world impact.

 ##### **What This Project Demonstrates**